marktodman/sustainable-investing/README.md

 ## CREDITS

+All content is originaly written by the site author, Mark Todman.
+Additional links to external material are provide in the website.

 [Scott Webb on Pexels](https://www.pexels.com/@scottwebb) provided the hero image.

+Icons were sourced from [Font Awesome](https://fontawesome.com/).

 [Tiny JPG](https://tinyjpg.com/) and [Compress.com](https://www.compresss.com/compress-webp.html) were utilised to compress images.
 [Cloud Convert](https://cloudconvert.com/jpg-to-webp) was used to convert JPG to WebP format to try and improve Performance.

 The scroll to top button was created using code taken directly from [W3 Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp).
 The helpful community at [Stack Overflow](https://stackoverflow.com/questions/70734242/hidden-javascript-button-on-larger-screen) ensured that it would not display on larger screens.

+[Kevin Powell](https://www.youtube.com/user/KepowOb) provided invaluable guidance on CSS Grid.

 Chris Quinn as Mentor and John Traas in Tutor Support at the [Code Institute](https://codeinstitute.net/) provided excellent direction and helped with resources to solve CSS Grid and Flexbox challenges.

-[Kevin Powell](https://www.youtube.com/user/KepowOb) provided invaluable guidance on CSS Grid.